Why was my credit card charged?

 Who are behind these Credit Card Helpdesk websites?

-The companies behind these websites with weird names as ETPVER.com, UPS873.com and csmembers.com as so-called billing gateways.
-They charge your credit card for other websites which may either be owned by their company or of other enterprises (usually in the adult content, gambling, dating or other industries you may not want to see on your credit card transaction slip).
+The companies behind these websites are so-called billing gateways and often have weird names such as ETPVER.com, UPS873.com and csmembers.com.
+They charge your credit card on behalf of other websites which may either be owned by their company or could be other enterprises (usually in the adult content, gambling, dating or other industries that you may not want to see on your credit card transaction slip).

 Are these Membership Helpdesk companies legit or scams?